CA (613) 212-2225 | US (720) 994-8779 [email protected]

 Early literacy is the cornerstone of a child’s educational journey.
 It’s the point where the magic of reading and comprehension begins.

-In the early stages, educators understand the significance of assessing a child’s reading skills.
+In its early stages, educators are aware of the significance of assessing a child’s reading skills.
 It helps them identify their strengths and areas that need improvement to become strong and confident readers.

-However, what’s equally crucial is the opportunity to provide small group instruction in the classroom, driven by the results of these formative assessments.
+Equally crucial is the ability to provide small group instruction in the classroom, driven by the results of these formative assessments.

 It’s one thing to assess how a classroom is faring on the foundational reading skills– if they have been assessed, if they need explicit instruction, or if they need more practice.